 Step 1 - Unlock your domain

 Follow your current provider’s instructions to unlock your domain and make it available for transfer.
-Your domain can’t be transferred while it’s locked.
+Your domain can’t transfer while locked.

 Step 2 - Get the authorization code